AustinMontoya/iwiwimdb/README.md

 # IWIWIMDB (I wish I were IMDB)

 IWIWIMDB is a simple single page app built with Bootstrap 3, Angular, and Express.
+In addition to meeting the requirements of searching and displaying details, it also contains a favorites feature based on localStorage.
+It also has a decent amount of client-side unit testing coverage

 ## Installation
 1. Clone this repo